Frequently Asked Questions

 Q: Do you take insurance?

 A: Many of our providers accept insurance.
-The Well’s providers each accept a range of insurance coverage options, including: Blue Cross and Blue Shield, Harvard Pilgrim, Allways/Mass General Brighams, United Healthcare, Masshealth, Tufts, Cigna PPO, Carelink, and GIC Navigator.
-If your insurance is not covered, you may be able to request your insurance to approve an Out of Network Provider, or you may be able to pay with a Flexible Spending Account.
+The Well’s providers each accept a range of insurance coverage options, including: Blue Cross and Blue Shield, Harvard Pilgrim, Mass General Brigham Employees Plan, United Healthcare, Tufts, Cigna, Aetna, and Medicare.
+If your insurance is not covered, you may have an Out-of-Network benefit, or you may be able to pay with a Flexible Spending Account.
 Financial assistance from The Well is also available.
 See Fees and Policies for details.

 Q: Are you a religious organization?